-The following projects are based at or operate in conjunction with the Women's Center.
+The following special projects are based at or operate in conjunction with the Women's Center.

 Incest Resources (IR) is an all-survivor, all-volunteer, nonprofit organization.
-Founded in 1980, it was the first organization for survivors of child sexual abuse in the country.
+Founded in 1980, it was the first organization for survivors of child sexual abuse in the United States.

 For more information, including upcoming topics for the discussion groups, visit www.incestresourcesinc.org or call the Women’s Center at (617) 354-8807.

 The Survivor Quilt Project was founded in 2004 by Michelle Harris LMHC, ATR-BC, artist, art therapist, trauma specialist, and incest survivor.
 This unique art therapy and public education project was developed in collaboration with Incest Resources and the Women's Center.

 Michelle has worked with groups of incest survivors at the Women’s Center to create representations related to incest that capture the challenges and triumphs of healing from such abuse.
 The stunning and powerful quilts raise awareness of the devastation incest causes, demonstrate the healing power of creativity, promote public discourse on a subject that remains taboo, and bring hope to victims.

 The thematically-related quilts created thus far have been collectively exhibited as “Incest Survivors Speaking Truth to the Next Generation.”
 The quilts will continue to be shown at community events and art exhibits.
 Click here to view the quilts, get information on upcoming exhibits, and learn more about the project and view photos of some of the quilts.

 For questions or comments, please contact Michelle at email@example.com.